This is really going to sound strange, but I’m thankful for breast cancer.

 As for the times spent in recovery from chemo?
 Well, I had no time.
 My recovery from chemo time was spent catching up on homeschooling, church stuff, family stuff—all those things that didn’t get done when I was at the chemo room.
 The doctor commented that I breezed through chemo surprisingly well.
 That I was on the strongest, harshest chemo available, and I had virtually no side-effects (other than losing my hair.)
 I told him it was all God.

 That was three years ago.
 Today I still make time for detailed study in the word.
 If I get busy and can’t spend time with God, I miss it and my day is incomplete.
 So, I thank God for breast cancer.
 For getting me back on the time I needed to spend with God.

 What is something you’re thankful for?

-Award winning author, Laura Hilton, her husband, Steve, and three of their children make their home in Arkansas.
-She is a pastor’s wife, a stay-at-home mom and home-schools.
+Laura Hilton, her husband, Steve, and their five children make their home in Horseshoe Bend, Arkansas.
+She is a pastor’s wife, a stay-at-home mom and home-schools three of her children.
+Her two oldest children are homeschool graduates and are in college.
 Laura is also a breast cancer survivor.
-Laura also has two adult children.

 Her publishing credits include Hot Chocolate and Shadows of the Past from Treble Heart Books; a devotional in a compilation from Zondervan; and the first book “Patchwork Dreams” in her Amish of Seymour series from Whitaker House released in April 2011, the second book, “A Harvest of Hearts” in September 2011, and Promised to Another in April 2012.
 Laura has her business degree from Ozarka and is a member of American Christian Fiction Writers.
 Laura is a professional book reviewer for the Christian market, with over a thousand book reviews published at various online review sites.